Undergraduate minor: economics

 The Transportation Studies Program offers the Certificate in Transportation Studies.
 The program focuses on the varied and complex problems of transportation and on interdisciplinary approaches to addressing them.
 The Departments of Civil and Environmental Engineering, Mechanical and Industrial Engineering, Economics, and Geographical and Sustainability Sciences and the School of Urban and Regional Planning participate in the program.

 The certificate is coordinated by the School of Urban and Regional Planning.
-See Certificate in Transportation Studies (Graduate College) in the Catalog.
+See the Certificate in Transportation Studies (Graduate College) in the Catalog.

 Undergraduate Programs of Study